dalamilla/ansible-roles/Mariadb/README.md

 Creating users:

-User dict with fields "name", "password", "privs" and default value are "host" = localhost, "append_privs" = no and "state" = present .
+User dict with fields "name", "password", "privs" and default value are "host" = localhost, "append_privs" = no and "state" = present.

 ```yaml
 mariadb_users: